 3) The graduates will strive to achieve a professional environment that fosters honesty, integrity, and a strong engineering and work ethic."

-The program outcomes that were established based on the program educational objectives, and utilized for assessment through the 2008-2009 academic year, are the following:
+The program outcomes that were established based on the program educational objectives, and utilized for assessment since the 2009 academic year, are the following:

 a) an ability to apply knowledge of mathematics, science, and engineering